taosdata/TDengine/docs/en/14-reference/03-taos-sql/14-stream.md

     window_clause
 ```

 It supports session windows, state windows, sliding windows, event windows, and count windows.
-Note that state windows, event windows, and count windows must be used with `PARTITION BY tbname` when combined with super tables.
+Note that state windows, event windows, and count windows must be used with `PARTITION BY tbname` when combined with supertables.
 If the data source table has a composite primary key, calculations for state windows, event windows, and count windows are not supported.

-`stb_name` is the name of the super table that saves the calculation results.
-If this super table does not exist, it will be automatically created; if it does exist, it will check the schema information of the columns.
-For more details, see **Writing to Existing Super Tables**.
+`stb_name` is the name of the supertable that saves the calculation results.
+If this supertable does not exist, it will be automatically created; if it does exist, it will check the schema information of the columns.
+For more details, see **Writing to Existing Supertables**.

 The `TAGS` clause defines the rules for creating TAGs in stream processing, allowing the generation of custom TAG values for each partition.
 For more details, see **Custom TAG**.